GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### With testing, I know straight away when I added a bug.
-That lets me fix the bug immediately, before it can crawl off and hide.
+> ### The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.
 >
-> ~ *Martin Fowler*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts